terralang/terra/release/share/terra/README.md

 ### Mutual Recursion ###

-Symbols such as variables and types are resolved when a function is defined.
-The following example results in an error because `isodd` is not declared when `iseven` is defined:
+Functions are typechecked when they are defined.
+If they refer to other functions, those functions must already be defined, or you will get an error:

-    terra iseven(n : uint32)
+    terra iseven(n : uint32) : bool
         if n == 0 then
             return true
         else
             -- ERROR! isodd has not been defined return isodd(n - 1)
         end
     end
+    print(iseven)

+To make mutual recursion easier, Terra allows multiple functions to be defined at once as long as there are no other Lua statements between the definitions:

-    terra isodd(n : uint32)
+    terra iseven(n : uint32) : bool
         if n == 0 then
-            return false
-        else
-            return iseven(n - 1)
-        end
-    end

-You solve this by connecting the definitions with an `and`.
-This causes both `isodd` and `iseven` to be defined at the same time:

-    terra iseven(n : uint32)
-        if n == 0 then
             return true
         else
             -- OK! isodd defined at the same time. return isodd(n - 1)
         end
     end
-    and terra isodd(n : uint32)
+    terra isodd(n : uint32) : bool
         if n == 0 then
             return false
         else